 How to protect marble surfaces

-Prevention is always better than cure with marble surfaces, and treating them with a marble protector or sealant once a month will make any spills and stains much easier to tackle.
-A sealant won't make marble stain-proof, but it will make it stain-repellant, giving you a bit more time to deal with spills before they've had a chance to set into the stone.
+- Seal marble monthly: Treating marble surfaces with a sealant once a month or so will give you more time to treat any spills and stains, as and when they occur.
+Note that a sealant won't make marble stain-proof, but it will act as a mild stain-repellant, buying you a bit more time to deal with spills before they've had a chance to set into the stone.

 - Use the right products: Our favorite product for protecting marble is the HG Natural Stone Protector but you should check with the manufacturer of your counters or other marble goods to see what they recommend.
 Be sure to never use anything acidic, even homemade with vinegar, lemon and the likes as this is a no no for marble.

 - Test your cleaner first: Especially if you've gone for a stronger product that could bleach your marble, first try it in an inconspicuous spot.

 - Add in protection: If you have a marble top coffee table, think coasters.
 If you have marble in a high traffic room, think area rugs.
 If you have marble beneath couches and heavy furniture, think furniture pads and limiting coffee drinking!

 - Tackle spills immediately: In saying all of that, marble surfaces are there to be enjoyed (more often than not with a glass of wine of cup of tea in hand) so, be sure to tend to any spills straight away using just warm water and a little dish soap.
 Drying thoroughly.

 - Never leave standing water: To reiterate, standing water is very damaging to marble so dry all surfaced thoroughly.

 - Be gentle: For once, we've recommending less elbow grease.
 When cleaning marble, rub products in gently, never scrub or overwork the stone.